Health and Environment

 Building upon this successful climate and health summit, an informal alliance of health organizations around the world (that includes WMA) has adopted the Doha Declaration on Climate, Health and Wellbeing to accompany the Doha Climate Change Conference (COP18).
 The statement details why health experts are extremely worried about the slow progress at the international climate negotiations, and highlights why health co-benefits can be important argument for ambitious climate mitigation.

-With two years now gone since the adoption of the Durban Declaration and the Health Sector Call to Action in Durban, the same health organisations are planning a second Climate and Health Summit in parallel with the 19th COP negotiations in Warsaw, Poland next November (11-22/11/2013), with the support of WHO.
-This will provide an opportunity for groups to collaborate and share progress in the development and implementation of strategies and projects to build resilience to the impacts of climate change on health.
+With two years now gone since the adoption of the Durban Declaration and the Health Sector Call to Action in Durban, the same health organisations organised a second Climate and Health Summit in parallel with the 19th COP negotiations in Warsaw, Poland next November (11-22/11/2013), with the support of WHO.
+It provided an opportunity for groups to collaborate and share progress in the development and implementation of strategies and projects to build resilience to the impacts of climate change on health.

 - Action Alert (April 2010): Medical associations take action in view of Cancun